STAIRlab/sees/README.md

 --------------------------------------------------------------------
 -->

-This is an experimental package that provides a complete OpenSees Tcl interpreter, as well as a new set of Python bindings that is both idiomatic, and free of global state.
+This is an experimental package that provides an *optimized* OpenSees Tcl interpreter, as well as a new set of Python bindings that is both idiomatic, and free of global state.

+The package may be used as a drop-in replacement for both OpenSees and OpenSeesPy, and generally provides a considerable performance boost.

 <p style="text-align: center;">
 <b>This package is not yet intended for public use.</b>